Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 In this representation, it is very easy to determine that ``goto`` is not being used.

-Counting tokens is enough to handle many common automatic grading scenarios, and should likely be the first thing instructors look to when writing an assignment that requires static analysis.
+Counting tokens handles many common automatic grading scenarios, and should be the first tool considered when writing an assignment that requires static analysis.
 Only seek out more advanced options when necessary.

 ### Nodes

-A node is just that: a node within a parse tree, which is a translation of the textual source into a tree structure.
+The next level of analysis counts _nodes_ within a parse tree, which is a translation of the textual source into a tree structure.
 Within Submitty, we assign each node in the parse tree some number of textual tags.
-For example, see this code fragment:
+For example, this code fragment:

 ```
 while True:
     1 + 1
 ```

-The code above parses to the following tree:
+parses to the following tree:

 ```
    Node(Tag "while", Tag "loop")